 What Earthquake Insurance Covers

 Earthquake insurance covers 3 main categories of loss:

 - Additional living expenses coverage

 Dwelling coverage, which covers the cost to repair or rebuild your home.
 As an extension to dwelling coverage, other structures on your property may be covered as well.

-Personal property, which consists of belongings not attached to your home, such as furniture, clothing, electronics, and other household items, are also covered specifically for damage caused by earthquakes.
+Personal property, which consists of belongings not attached to your home, such as furniture, clothing, electronics, and other household items, is also covered specifically for damage caused by earthquakes.

 Additional living expenses, referred to as loss of use.
 If your home is damaged by an earthquake and it's determined that there is structural damage, you can expect to be displaced temporarily — and perhaps for a long time — while your home is being repaired or rebuilt.
 Additional living expenses coverage help cover the cost of temporary housing arrangements and may also help cover the cost of other related expenses, like the extra cost of eating out.

-The cost of earthquake insurance can range between $0.50 for $1,000 of coverage up to $15 for $1,000 of coverage, with several individual or regional risk-based factors that can affect premiums.
+The cost of earthquake insurance can range from $0.50 for $1,000 of coverage up to $15 for $1,000 of coverage, with several individual or regional risk-based factors that can affect premiums.